NazgulCoder/NazgulCoder/README.md

 My most interesting projects:
 - <a href="https://github.com/NazgulCoder/Mikrotik-IP-Firewall" target="_blank">Mikrotik IP Firewall</a> Rules DAILY UPDATED!
-- <a href="https://github.com/NazgulCoder/Mass-Mikrotik-Executor" target="_blank">Mass Mikrotik Executor</a> a script to execute commands on multiple mikrotiks at once
+- <a href="https://github.com/NazgulCoder/Mass-Mikrotik-Executor" target="_blank">Mass Mikrotik Executor</a> a script to execute commands on multiple mikrotiks at once [REMOVED]
 - <a href="https://github.com/NazgulCoder/RADIUS-Server-Checker" target="_blank">RADIUS Server Checker</a> to test your configuration
 - <a href="https://github.com/NazgulCoder/NazgulMonitor" target="_blank">NazgulMonitor</a> Tool to monitor all your hardware components
 - <a href="https://github.com/NazgulCoder/PCNukerPro" target="_blank">PCNukerPro</a> simple standalone cleaning and antimalware utility